carmingenium/AM/Bot/AM Kanban.md

 - [ ] Make the "report" channel selectable for every server, by the admin roles @{2024-07-26}
 - [ ] Make shutdown functionality only available to creators of bot @{2024-07-28}
 - [ ] Dice Roller @{2024-07-28}
+- [ ] Trove MP Tax Calculator @{2024-07-28}
+- [ ] Trove Flux Tank Glim Cost Calculator @{2024-07-28}
+- [ ] Maybe create a different bot for trove?
+That can also keep MP prices and give information on that data?

 ## Done